Gabrieltgaldino/NRG_QT/docs/source/case_studies/epha4.rst

            :width: 65%
            :align: center

 The 'Results' tab will open automatically.
-The progress bar will indicate the progress of the simulation and list the top 5 best ligand poses and their scores (CF, most negative -> better scoring).
+The progress bar will indicate the progress of the simulation and list the top 1 best ligand pose and it score (CF, most negative -> better scoring) and RMSD in relation to 'NRGRank' result.

     .. image:: /_static/images/Tutorial/flexaid_results.png
            :alt: An example image
            :width: 100%
            :align: center

-The top 10 results will be plotted in the PyMOL interface in a group called Flexaid results:
+The top 1 result will be plotted in the PyMOL interface in a group called "FlexAID"